-Letter to the Editor: (The author refers to remain anonymous due to the retaliatory practices of the landlord.)
+Letter to the Editor: (The author prefers remaining anonymous due to the retaliatory practices of the landlord.)

 Instead of a cooperative relationship with the tenants, building management at Roosevelt Landings continues to have an antagonistic relationship.
 Instead of keeping the hallways clean, they would rather blame the residents.